 As with the links, color or size rules are created automatically when data is assigned as Color or Size.
 These can be changed or customized in the Properties window in the Look tab, and you can click the paintbrush icon next to the option in the Data Analysis Panel to go to the corresponding properties.

 To display different images in each node instead of a color, assign data that can be used to find those images to Image, and optionally customize the corresponding Image Path property in the Look tab of the Properties window if your data does not already contain a full URL to the image.
 This property works the same way as the Image Path property in other visualizations, similar to how you can combine values from data with static text for labels and tooltips as shown in the following section.

 5. Change labels and tooltips

 In the Text tab of the Properties window, you can customize the Label Text and Tooltip Text properties for both the links and the nodes.

-These properties accept regular text, as well as keywords such as [Member] and [Level] for the hierarchy member and level caption respectively.
+These properties accept regular text, as well as keywords such as [Member] and [Level] for the hierarchy member and level caption respectively, which will be suggested for you as you edit the property.
 For additional information about available keywords, refer to the Formatting text article.